testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

 :white_check_mark:  **Do:** What are global default responses, define in beforeEach, cleanup in afterEach.
 This ensure that if something was overriden, the next test doesn't suffer.
+One place to see all defaults,

 Downside: performance penalty, we measured 1ms,